rwetherall/AlfR/README.md

 ## Overview

-Alfr allows developers to use the Alfresco repository to store and retrieve rich content via a simple to use API.
+'alfr' allows you to connect to an 'Alfresco' content management repository and interact with its contents using simple and intuative functions.

 ## Installation